-No surprise, the best way to grasp and appreciate the sheer scope of this park is by air, which is why Ultima Thule keeps a fleet of five airplanes, each equipped with “land anywhere” Bush Wheel tires.
+At 13.2 million acres, Wrangell St. Elias is bigger than many small countries, or Rhode Island and Vermont combined.
+Ultima Thule is Greek for land that is remote beyond reckoning and when you’re here, it’s not hard to hike a mountain that has never felt the press of a human foot, or to explore a glacier that no one else has ever seen.
+No surprise, the best way to grasp and appreciate the sheer scope of this park is by air, which is why Ultima Thule keeps a fleet of airplanes, each equipped with “land anywhere” Bush Wheel tires.
 Paul Claus—dubbed the “king of the bush pilots” by Outside Magazine—has logged more than 35,000 hours of flight time, most of which he’s done in this area.
 He and all of the Ultima Thule family of pilots take pride in their impeccable safety record.

-Glaciers, Bears and Salmon (Oh My)
+Glaciers, Bears & Salmon (Oh My)

-When you stay at Ultima Thule, your days are personalized, based on your own interests and tailored just for you.
-With the Claus’ vast knowledge of the area there is something to be said for letting your pilot chart the course.
+When you stay at Ultima Thule, your days are personalized, based on your interests and tailored just for you.
+With the Claus’ vast knowledge of the area, there is something to be said for letting your pilot chart the course.
 Much like secret fishing holes, the Ultima Thule pilots have their favorite locations in the park to take guests—and with no restrictions on where they can land, the entire area is available to explore.

 On a typical day, you might spend the morning flightseeing over the massive Bagley Icefield—the largest non-polar glacier in the world—or spiraling up the largest vertical gain in the world to the summit of 18,000-foot Mt.
 St. Elias.
 You could land on a gravel river bar to watch grizzly bears fishing for salmon, eat a picnic lunch on a soft carpet of tundra, or take a walk to scoop up handfuls of sweet wild blueberries.